-"appeal" includes an application for leave to appeal and a proceeding by way of appeal;

-- "bail" for a person accused of an offence means authorisation for the person to be at liberty instead of in custody, on condition that the person appears for trial, for sentence, for hearing of an application or appeal relating to the offence, or for an adjournment of any of those matters; - "bail condition" means a condition imposed under section 22;

-"bail determination" means a decision whether to grant bail made in accordance with Part IV;

-"bail officer" means the officer of the court at which an accused person is to appear, and who is appointed under section 15 to receive surrender into custody;

-"bail undertaking" means an undertaking given under section 21;

-- "close relative" of a person means a parent, spouse, de-facto partner, sibling, child or grand parent of the person, or any member of the person's family, clan or kin identified by the police officer or the court as a close relative; - "continued", in relation to bail, means continued under section 29;

-"conviction" includes-

-- (a) a finding of guilt; - (b) a finding that a person is not guilty by reason of insanity; - (c) a conviction of an offence for which an order is made placing the offender on probation or discharging him or her absolutely or conditionally following a finding that the facts of the charge were proved; - "clerk of a court" means the Registrar of the High Court, the clerk of a magistrates court, or any other registrar or clerk so designated;

-"court" includes a judge or a magistrate when not sitting as a court;

-"grant of bail" includes continuation of bail under section 29;

-"offence" means a cognisable offence and includes an alleged offence;
+- (d) who has been convicted and- - (i) who has been committed for sentence; - (ii) whose case has been adjourned for sentence; - (iii) who is appealing against conviction or sentence; or - (iv) whose conviction is stayed; - (e) who is under arrest for a breach of bail; or - (f) who has applied for a writ of habeas corpus; - "appeal" includes an application for leave to appeal and a proceeding by was - "bail" for a person accused of an offence means authorisation for the person at liberty instead of in custody, on condition that the person appears for for sentence, for hearing of an application or appeal relating to the offence for an adjournment of any of those matters; - "bail condition" means a condition imposed under section 22; - "bail officer" means the officer of the court at which an accused person appear, and who is appointed under section 15 to receive surrender custody; - "bail undertaking" means an undertaking given under section 21; - "close relative" of a person means a parent, spouse, de-facto partner, sibling child or grand parent of the person, or any member of the person's family, or kin identified by the police officer or the court as a close relative; - "continued", in relation to bail, means continued under section 29; - "conviction" includes- - (a) a finding of guilt; - (b) a finding that a person is not guilty by reason of insanity; - (c) a conviction of an offence for which an order is made placing to offender on probation or discharging him or her absolutely conditionally following a finding that the facts of the charge were proved; - "clerk of a court" means the Registrar of the High Court, the clerk of a magistrate court, or any other registrar or clerk so designated; - "court" includes a judge or a magistrate when not sitting as a court; - "grant of bail" includes continuation of bail under section 29; - "offence" means a cognisable offence and includes an alleged offence;

-"police officer" means a police officer of the rank of sergeant or above, or, where bail is considered at a police station, the police officer in charge of the police station;

-"police station" includes a police post;

-"prison" includes, in the case of a person under the age of 18 years, a detention centre;

-"regulations" means regulations made under section 34;

-"review" means a review of a bail decision under section 30;

-"serious offence" means any offence for which the maximum penalty includes imprisonment for 5 years or more;

-"specially affected person" means-

-- (a) a person against whom an alleged offence has been committed; - (b) a close relative of any such person; or - (c) any other person who in the opinion of the police officer or the court warrants special consideration because of the circumstances of the case; - "surety" means a person, other than the accused person, that a police officer or a court, as the case may be, considers acceptable to provide confirmation of the accused person's bail undertaking, or security that such undertaking will be complied with;

-"surrender into custody", in relation to a person released on bail, means the person surrendering into the custody of the court or of a police officer, as the case may be, at the time and place appointed for doing so.

-(2) In this Decree, a reference to "the police officer" or "the court" means the police officer who or the court which has granted bail or is considering granting bail to a person under this Decree.

-(3) In this Decree, a reference to a form is to the forms as set out in the Schedule.
+- "police officer" means a police officer of the rank of sergeant or above, or, where bail is considered at a police station, the police officer in charge of the police station; - "police station" includes a police post; - "prison" includes, in the case of a person under the age of 18 years, a detention centre: - "review" means a review of a bail decision under section 30; - "serious offence" means any offence for which the maximum penalty includes imprisonment for 5 years or more; - "specially affected person" means - - (a) a person against whom an alleged offence has been committed; - (b) a close relative of any such person; or - (c) any other person who in the opinion of the police officer or the court warrants special consideration because of the circumstances of the case: - "surety" means a person, other than the accused person or a person under 18 years, whom a police officer or court determines to be acceptable to provide confirmation of the accused person's bail undertaking, or security that such undertaking will be complied with; - "surrender into custody", in relation to a person released on bail, means the person surrendering into the custody of the court or of a police officer as the case may be, at the time and place appointed for doing so. - (2) In this Act, a reference to "the police officer" or "the court" means the police officer who or the court which has granted bail or is considering granting bail to a person under this Act - (3) In this Act, a reference to a form is a reference to the forms set out in the Schedule.